True or false?

 False.
 To date, computers have not replaced court judges.
 But even the justice system cannot escape digitalization.
 In the United States, software programs are used to help judges make decisions.
 If the software predicts a high chance of reoffending, this will be factored into the sentencing process.
 Besides this adjudication, AI also plays a role in the wider justice system, including in Germany.
 Lawyers use software to see how likely an appeal against penalty fines for traffic offenses is to succeed, which allows them to get through ten times more cases.
 The use of artificial intelligence in the legal system ought to serve the public.
 That’s why, in 2018, the Council of Europe published fundamental ethical principles for deploying AI in this context.
 Among other things, it is now necessary to be able to check how artificial intelligence reaches its conclusions.Again

 What even is an algorithm?
-An algorithm is basically a defined formula that leads to a result.
-This doesn’t have to be a mathematical formula.
+It is basically a defined formula – step-by-step instructions that lead to a result.
+This can be a mathematic formula.
 It could even be a recipe for baking.
 Step 1: Weigh out the ingredients.
 Step 2: Prepare the dough.
-Step 3: Pre-heat the oven… The result of this algorithm is a delicious cake.
+Step 3: Pre-heat the oven.
+The result of this algorithm is a delicious cake.

-All computers use algorithms.
-In contrast to humans, they can go through them much faster and therefore process a much larger amount of data.
-In this way, they generate results in a matter of seconds that humans would never be able to figure out.
+All computers use algorithms, but they can deal with them far faster than the human brain, which also means they can process far larger volumes of data and get results that humans would never be capable of achieving.
 Some researchers suggest that living organisms also function with help from algorithms that have successfully asserted themselves over the course of evolution.
 Indeed, 99 percent of all bodily functions are performed unconsciously.

 But what will happen if technical algorithms become increasingly faster, better, and more intelligent?
 Will the data that we voluntarily share not only be used for advertising purposes, but also to manipulate us?
 If artificial intelligence perhaps knows us better than we do, should we let it make our decisions for us?
 Will our lives become easier if robots and other machines take over more and more tasks from us?
 And what will we do then?
 Will we perhaps become one with machines?
 Or is the history of humanity coming to an end?